When it comes to sustainability, the future looks bright!

-Based on the outcomes and recommendations of COP15 and the Taskforce on Nature-related Financial Disclosures (TNFD) draft frameworks, 2023 will be devoted to developing even more tools, standards and international initiatives to enable companies to address the multifaceted challenges emanating from climate change.
+Based on the outcomes and recommendations of COP15 and the Taskforce on Nature-related Financial Disclosures (TNFD), 2023 will be devoted to developing even more tools, standards and international initiatives to enable companies to address the multifaceted challenges emanating from climate change.

 Sustainability used to be the preserve of large companies.
-With growing customer needs and an evolving regulatory landscape, SMEs have a pivotal role to play to drive the sustainable change within supply chains.
-2023 is the year to get prepared to upcoming regulations and take a proactive approach to sustainability issues.
+With growing customer needs and an evolving regulatory landscape, Small and medium enterprises (SMEs) have a pivotal role to play to drive sustainable change within supply chains.
+2023 is the year to get prepared for upcoming regulations and take a proactive approach to sustainability concerns.

 And as of 2023 and beyond, we are here to help you reach your sustainability goals!

 At Apiday, we've developed a unique set of tools and services to help you manage and automate your sustainability reporting.

 Our online platform allows you to produce high-quality sustainability reports in record time!